+Typically, in Western philosophy, the notion of ambiguity is seen as undesirable epistemologically and ethically, as it relates to the Cartesian project of achieving indubitable certainty.
+Consequently, Cartesian philosophy aims to eliminate ambiguity.
+Yet, for Beauvoir, ambiguity is an undeniable feature of our human existence, and something to be embraced, not denounced.
 In The Ethics of Ambiguity, Beauvoir argues that both the reduction of consciousness to material bodies and the reduction of the material world to objects of consciousness are unacceptable, and that both these forms of reductionism are an inadequate foundation for ethics.
 Discussing the philosophers who committed both forms of reductionism, she comments that "the ethics which they have proposed to their disciples has always pursued the same goal.
 It has been a matter of eliminating the ambiguity by making oneself pure inwardness or pure externality, by escaping from the sensible world or by being engulfed in it, by yielding to eternity or enclosing oneself in the pure moment" (Beauvoir, 1948, 35).

-Simply put, the central feature of her articulation of ambiguity is that on the one hand, we are agents or a choosing subject, and on the other hand, an object of both others' perceptions and one's own, that is thrown into a world of forces that are beyond our control.
+Simply put, the central feature of ambiguity is that on the one hand, we are an agent or a choosing subject, and on the other hand, an object of both others' perceptions and one's own, that is thrown into a world of forces that are beyond our control.
 It must be noted that she is not strictly Cartesian, instead, she views the mind-body interaction as 'situated' or 'embodied,' and not mind acting on the body.
 For Beauvoir (1948, 22) this ambiguity or tension is not to be regarded as a flaw that should be eliminated - instead, she advises that if "we do not succeed in fleeing it, let us therefore try to look the truth in the face.
 Let us try to assume our fundamental ambiguity.
 It is in the knowledge of the genuine conditions of our life that we must draw our strength to live and our reason for acting."

-Beauvoir's suggestion and ethics could be seen as an alternative to the philosophy of the "absurd and despair" often associated with existentialism - and that man is not a "useless passion" as suggested by Sartre.
+Beauvoir's suggestion and ethics is presented as an alternative to the philosophy of the 'absurd and despair' often associated with existentialism - and that man is not a 'useless passion' as maintained by Sartre.
 Instead, our dilemma or 'failure' is what necessitates ethics.
-And, Beauvoir notes, "without failure, no ethics" (1948, 10).
-She notes that only existentialism gives "a real role to evil" (1948, 34).
-For example, in the philosophy of Socrates, Plato, and Spinoza wrongdoing or evil is explained as a fundamental error or abnormality, as no one is willfully bad, and with adequate knowledge, one can avoid this aberration.
-Thus, according to Beauvoir, these philosophers approached this 'dilemma' through denial as they have sought to either reduce humans to mind/inwardness/eternity or by affirming instead the sensible world/externality/transitoriness - and both are misguided reductions.
+Beauvoir notes, "without failure, no ethics" (1948, 10) and that only existentialism gives "a real role to evil" (1948, 34).
+She notes that for some philosophers, like Plato and Spinoza, wrongdoing or evil is explained as a fundamental error or abnormality, as no one is willfully bad, and with adequate knowledge one can avoid this aberration.
+Thus, according to Beauvoir, these philosophers approached this 'dilemma' through denial as they have sought to either reduce humans to mind/inwardness/eternity or to affirm instead, the sensible world/externality/transitoriness - and both are misguided reductions.
 Moreover, optimistic forms of humanism view the natural world and human beings as whole and perfect in themselves, and thus fail to give an adequate account for evil.